-Major International Deployments of the Iris Recognition Algorithms: a Billion Persons
+Major International Deployments of the Iris Recognition Algorithms: 1.5 Billion Persons

-As of August 2014, almost a billion persons worldwide have had their iris patterns
+As of early 2018, at least 1.5 billion persons worldwide have had their iris patterns

 mathematically encoded using the Daugman algorithms for enrollment in national ID

-are some of the notable deployments for national ID purposes:
+or entitlements programmes.
+Here are some of the notable deployments:

-- The Unique IDentification Authority of India (UIDAI) is enrolling the
+- The Unique IDentification Authority of India (UIDAI) enrolled the

-entire population of 1.2 Indian citizens within 3 years, which entails an
+entire population of 1.25 Indian citizens within 3 years, which entailed an

 enrollment rate of about a million persons per day.
 The purpose is to

 improve access to social benefits, subsidies, and other entitlements with

 reduced fraud; historically less than half of Indian Government aid actually